-But here is an essential blogging basic before you go ahead: be diligent, passionate, and have PATIENCE!
+An essential blogging basic before you go ahead is to be diligent, passionate, and have PATIENCE!
 Amit Agarwal (the founder of Labnol) took almost a decade to become an overnight success as India’s first tech blogger, and his current earning is $60,000 per month.

 Now that you understand the trifecta of blogging, here’s a rule book to follow.
 After all, like life, there are no shortcuts to winning as a blogger.

 The aim is to take baby steps and not get overwhelmed.
-Hence, the article is divided into a bite-sized action plan covering every basic of starting a blog in 2022, from choosing a hosting website to creating an email list.
+Hence, this blog is divided into a bite-sized action plan covering every basic step of starting a blog in 2022, from choosing a hosting website to creating an email list.
+By the end of it, you will be updated on how to create a blog and be successful.

 Let’s get started!